mistydemeo/tigerbrew/Library/Homebrew/manpages/brew.1.md

     If `--cc=<compiler>` is passed, attempt to compile using <compiler>.
     <compiler> should be the name of the compiler's executable, for instance
-    `gcc-4.2` for Apple's GCC 4.2, or `gcc-4.9` for a Homebrew-provided GCC 4.9.
+    `gcc-4.2` for Apple's GCC 4.2, or `gcc-4.9` for a Tigerbrew-provided GCC 4.9.

     If `--build-from-source` is passed, compile from source even if a bottle